querkmachine/kickstart8/README.md

 It's a complete rewrite, aiming to modernise the original thing with some newer ideas:

-- Design tokens that are separate to the Sass.
 - Fully abstracted components: the HTML (well, Nunjucks), Sass, JS, and documentation for each component are all contained in a single folder.
 - Make more use of Nunjucks macros and the ability to nest them inside one another.
 - With abstraction, make it possible to only import certain components rather than loading everything for all of them in one go.